igoralvarezz/html5-intro/README.md

-# html5-intro
+# Capstone Website
-Test site for the Web Design for Everyone Specialization, course "Introduction to HTML5"
+Test website for the Web Design for Everyone Specialization Capstone.